 GSBM 691.
-MBA Study Abroad (0-16)
+Study Abroad (0-16)

-This course designation pertains to individual courses taken at a partner university abroad in conjunction with the MBA program.
+This course designation pertains to individual courses taken at a partner university abroad in conjunction with the Full-Time and Fully Employed Graduate programs.
 Its purpose is to enable students to enroll in courses at a partner university under the instruction of a faculty member from that university in order to learn business-related subject matter and gain an understanding of the business focus of another culture in the unique environment of a university abroad.
 When the courses are completed at the partner university, their course designation will appear on the transcript.
 This course is graded credit or no credit.